top of page

 Dick Tracy's Crimestoppers

 This Chester Gould-based cartoon featured the famous comic strip character of Dick Tracy.
-It was produced by UPA from 1961to 1962.
+UPA produced it from 1961 to 1962.
 This cartoon series would be considered culturally inappropriate today.
-For this one, the 5-minute cartoons would be interspersed with segments featuring local kids with activities that were based on the theme, "crime does not pay."
-It's unknown the exact dates this weekday installment ran on WTVP/WAND.
-If you were ever a participant in this series, I would like to include your story here on this site.
+For this one, the 5-minute cartoons would be interspersed with segments featuring local kids with activities based on the theme, "crime does not pay."
+It's unknown what the exact dates of this weekday installment ran on WTVP/WAND.
+If you ever participated in this series, I would like to include your story here on this site.
 Please contact me using the form on the Home Page!

 (YouTube)